Magic Item Crafting Rules

 - Maneuver Offense

-- A magic item can be enchanted to provide an enhancement bonus to Maneuver Offenses for all maneuvers.
-It is also possible to enchant an item to provide a bonus to Maneuver Offenses for one or more specific maneuvers (such as Reposition or Bull Rush).
+- A magic item can be enchanted to provide an enhancement bonus to Maneuver Offense rolls for all maneuvers.
+It is also possible to enchant an item to provide a bonus to Maneuver Offense rolls for one or more specific maneuvers (such as Reposition or Bull Rush).
 It is also possible to limit the use of the Maneuver Offense bonus to specific circumstances (for example, the first round of combat, surprise rounds, etc.)

 - Maneuver Defense